calebsylvest/portfolio/README.md

-# Caleb Sylvest Portfolio v1
+# Caleb Sylvest Portfolio v2

-My personal portfolio site created to graduate school.

-Hilariously, I didn't know the difference between classes and ids at the time.
-Ha!
+all code and images copyrighted by Caleb Sylvest